fastai/fastai/docs/support.md

    * your OS: linux/osx/windows / and linux distro+version if relevant
    * output of `nvidia-smi`  (or say CPU if none)

-2. a brief summary of the problem
-3. the exact installation steps you followed
+4. the exact installation steps you followed, if you feel it's relevant to the problem.
+No need to list the installed packages, that's usually is too noisy since it may contain hundreds of dependencies in it.
+Just your conda/pip install commands you did.

-If the resulting output is very long, please paste it to https://pastebin.com/ and include a link to your paste
+If the resulting output is super long, please paste it to https://pastebin.com/ and include a link to your paste, but only if it's hundreds and hundreds of lines of output - otherwise posting all the information in your post is a goodness, so that in the future other readers can compare your notes with theirs and pastebin's posts are likely to disappear.

 ## Do's and Don'ts

-* please do not send screenshots with trace/error messages - we can't copy-n-paste from the images, instead paste them verbatim into your post and use the markdown gui menu so that it's code-formatted.
+* please do not send screenshots with stack traceback/error messages - we can't copy-n-paste from the images, instead paste them verbatim into your post and use the markdown GUI menu in the post, so that it's `code`-formatted.

 * If your system is configured to use a non-English locale, if possible, re-run the problematic code after running: